-- To ensure that priority for Social Housing is targeted to those that are in the greatest housing need. - To empower customers by giving them more opportunity to express choice and preferences about where they want to live and the type of property they would prefer to live in. - To maintain flexibility to create and build sustainable communities, tackle social exclusion and make the best use of the Councils housing stock (within the national context of variations in local housing markets). - To provide a simple and easy to understand lettings service which aims to be transparent, open and fair.
+- To ensure that priority for Social Housing is targeted to those that are in the greatest housing need.
+N.B.
+This means that anyone found to be adequately housed or able to use their own resources to resolve their situation will not normally be housed. - To empower customers by giving them more opportunity to express choice and preferences about where they want to live and the type of property they would prefer to live in. - To maintain flexibility to create and build sustainable communities, tackle social exclusion and make the best use of the Councils housing stock (within the national context of variations in local housing markets). - To provide a simple and easy to understand lettings service which aims to be transparent, open and fair.

-MEETING AREA CHOICE PREFERENCES
+2.2 MEETING AREA CHOICE PREFERENCES